OfficeDev/office-js-docs-pr/docs/testing/sideload-office-add-ins-for-testing.md

 - If the add-in was created with Visual Studio, see [Sideload an add-in on the web when using Visual Studio](#sideload-an-add-in-on-the-web-when-using-visual-studio).
 - For all other cases, see one of these sections:

-  - If you are sideloading to retail Office on the web, see [Sideload an add-in to Office on the web manually](#sideload-an-add-in-to-office-on-the-web-manually).
+  - If you are sideloading to retail Office on the web, see [Manually sideload an add-in to Office on the web](#manually-sideload-an-add-in-to-office-on-the-web).
   - If you are sideloading to Office in a Microsoft 365 tenancy, see [Sideload an add-in to Microsoft 365](#sideload-an-add-in-to-microsoft-365).

 ## Sideload a Yeoman-created add-in to Office on the web